Turnout

 Gather Required Documentation for Submission

-1. A completed w 7 form Spanish is required.
+1. A valid identification document is required.

 Follow the arrows to see what documents you need to gather before submitting your w 7 form.
 Each box represents a required item, ensuring you have everything ready for a smooth submission.